timescale/docs/migrate/live-migration/index.md

   inserts are batched.
 If your application exceeds this, you should use the [dual-write and backfill] migration method.

+Live migration has the following shortcomings:
+- It does not support schema changes (DDL) during the migration process

 For more information, refer to the step-by-step migration guide:

 - [Live migration from PostgreSQL][from-postgres]